Cafe R&B

-Cafe R&B has passion for gritty, hard-hitting early blues and R&B. For the past ten years, Cafe R&B has honed their legendary live performance skills at venues and blues clubs throughout the U.S., such as the House of Blues and "Buddy Guy's Legends," the legendary San Francisco Blues Festival in 2005, Fire on the Mountain Blues Festival in '05, 06, and '07, and the Long Beach Blues Festival, Chicago Blues Festival 2010 just to name a few.
-In Europe, they have performed at jam-packed and sold-out residences in London, Barcelona and Paris.
-In May 2010 they headlined the 19.Grolsch Blues Festival in Schoeppingen/Germany and the Jazz Festival in Cloppenburg/Germany.
+Cafe R&B has passion for gritty, hard-hitting early blues and R&B. Cafe R&B has honed their live performance skills at venues and blues clubs throughout the U.S., such as the House of Blues and Buddy Guy's Legends, the San Francisco Blues Festival in 2005, Fire on the Mountain Blues Festival in 2005, 2006, and 2007, and the Long Beach Blues Festival, plus the Chicago Blues Festival in 2010.
+In Europe, they have performed at residences in London, Barcelona and Paris.
+In May 2010, they headlined the 19.Grolsch Blues Festival in Schoeppingen/Germany and the Jazz Festival in Cloppenburg/Germany.

 In October 2009, 2010 and 2012 they performed on the Legendary Rhythm & Blues Cruise.
 Byl Carruthers died in early May 2022.